alexaymehra/cpu-8-bit/README.md

 ## Table of Contents

 ## Overview
 This repository contains a custom-designed 8-bit multi-cycle CPU implemented in Verilog, built from the ground up.
-The verilog design is written at the Register Transfer Level (RTL) and each instruction executes in 4 clock cycles.
+The verilog design is written at the Register Transfer Level (RTL), with each instruction executing in four clock cycles with finite state machine (FSM) control.

 **Features**
 - Custom Instruction Set Architecture (ISA) implemented on a Von Neumann architecture
-- Multi-cycle instruction execution with FSM-based control
 - Modular datapath including:
   - Arithmetic Logic Unit (ALU)
   - Program Counter (PC)
   - Instruction Register (IR)
   - Two general-purpose registers
-  - Memory interface
+  - Unified memory interface
-- Simple assembler to convert assembly into machine code
+- Simple assembler to convert assembly programs into machine code
 - Makefile-based simulation workflow using Icarus Verilog and GTKWave

 ## Toolchain: